i-pi/i-pi.github.io/pages/pages-root-folder/index.md

 ---

-#**The second release of i-PI is ready for download.
-Several new features including replica exchange molecular dynamics, instanton calculations, perturbed path integrals and open path integrals have been implemented and merged to the master branch in the [official i-PI repo](https://github.com/i-pi/i-pi), which has also been stripped of the (rather intricate) git history.
-The release is accompanied by the publication of a [reference paper on Computer Physics Communications](https://doi.org/10.1016/j.cpc.2018.09.020), that constitutes the new default reference to acknowledge use of this release.
-The reference paper is [also freely available in arXiv](https://arxiv.org/abs/1808.03824).
-Further development of i-PI will happen on the official repository.
-You are invited to fork and contribute back by means of pull requests.**

 i-PI is a universal force engine interface written in Python, designed to be used together with an ab-initio (or force-field based) evaluation of the interactions between the atoms.